wifiovermybody/video-to-frames/README.md

 ```

-## Notes

-I've made this so it simply creates a folder next to your video file.
-Super simple and easy, hopefully easier than opening something like Premiere or Resolve.

 ## Pro tips for OS X
 You can get the file path quickly and easily by right clicking on an file and holding the `option ⌥` key.
 Where `copy` is usuaully is displayed, will now display an option to `copy <filename> as pathname`